pactus-project/PIPs/PIPs/pip-43.md

 ## Actiation

-This PIP will be enabled at block height `XXX`.
+This change introduces a protocol update in Pactus, increasing the protocol version to 2.
-Once the majority of validators adopt this PIP, it will be activated.
+Once more than 70% of the committee supports this upgrade, this PIP will be activated and the protocol upgraded.
-When activated, the balance of existing "Foundation" and "Team & Operations" accounts will be transferred to the treasury.
+After activation, the balances of the existing "Foundation" and "Team & Operations" accounts will be transferred to the Treasury.